Phone-GWP-group

 Wood chippings - a by product from manufacturing other products - are also used to produce paper

-The aim of the pulping process is to break down the structure of the fibre source into the fibres ready to be made into market pulp.
+The pulping process aims to break down the fibre source’s structure into fibres ready for market pulp production.

-To achieve this the fibres are put through either of the two processes that are used to develop the pulp.
-The two process are mechanical pulping or chemical pulping (otherwise known as kraft).
+To achieve this, the fibres are processed through one of the two processes used to develop the pulp.
+The two processes are mechanical pulping or chemical pulping (otherwise known as kraft).

-The chemical process, as you may have previously read involves cooking the wood shavings in a sulphate solution to digest the wood.
-Both sulphate and sulphite can be used to separate the fibres from the lignin which, is a natural glue like substance that bonds the fibres.
+The chemical process, as you may have previously read, involves cooking the wood shavings in a sulphate solution to digest the wood.
+Both sulphates can be used to separate the fibres from lignin, a natural glue-like substance that binds them.

-Chemical pulping degrades the lignin into small water soluble molecules which can be washed away without weakening the fibres.
-The result of the chemical process is either a dark brown in colour or, it can be bleached during the procedure resulting in a white kraft.
+Chemical pulping degrades the lignin into small water-soluble molecules, which can be washed away without weakening the fibres.
+The result of the chemical process is either a dark brown colour or bleaching during the procedure, resulting in a white kraft.

-Mechanical pulping however involves grinding debarked logs against a revolving stone or disk grinders in order to break down the fibres to make a pulp.
+Mechanical pulping, however, involves grinding debarked logs against a revolving stone or disk grinders to break down the fibres to make a pulp.

-The stone gets sprayed with water to remove the fibres, this however results in very little removal of lignin meaning paper quality is reduced, which therefore also indicates that the strength of the fibres may have been impaired from the process.
+The stone is sprayed with water to remove the fibres; however, this results in minimal lignin removal, reducing paper quality and indicating that the process may have impaired the fibres’ strength.

-Mechanical pulping however is a low cost solution which generates a higher output.
+Mechanical pulping, however, is a low-cost solution that produces higher output.

-Considering the environmental impact, a lot of the produce is now made from recycled paper.
-The paper is shredded and the same chemical process is then processed to break the paper down into pulp again, its strength reduced each time it’s recycled.
+Considering the environmental impact, a lot is now made from recycled paper.
+The paper is shredded, and the same chemical process is then used to break the paper down into pulp again; its strength is reduced each time it’s recycled.

-These types of recycled waste can be found in the table below.
+These types of recycled waste are listed in the table below.

 Name Description

-(C) Chip Waste based liners are usually of a low quality therefore are restricted for use of centre liners in corrugated board.
+(C) Chip Waste-based liners are usually of low quality; therefore, they are restricted for use as centre liners in corrugated board.

-Material can also be manufactured from sustainable sources, including those that are FSC certified.
+Material can also be manufactured from sustainable sources, including FSC-certified sources.

-So now we know how the pulp process works the next stage is how the pulp is then made into the paper/board.
-As previously mentioned a paper mill will outsource the pulp for the next part of the paper making process (unless the mill is integrated).
+So now we know how the pulp works, the next stage is to make it into paper or board.
+As previously mentioned, a paper mill will outsource the pulp for the next part of the paper-making process (unless the mill is integrated).

-Filler materials such as chalks and clays can be added which influences the opacity of the final product.
-Sizing’s such as starch, rosins and gums can also be added at this stage, a sizing will affect the way inks react with the paper, the choice of sizing is dependent upon the intended use of the paper.
+Filler materials such as chalks and clays can be added, which influence the opacity of the final product.
+Sizing agents such as starch, rosins, and gums can also be added at this stage.
+Sizing affects how inks react with the paper; the choice of sizing depends on the intended use of the paper.

-For the pulp to then be made into paper, the pulp is fed into a large automated machine, often a Fourdrinier.
-The machine has a moving fine mesh belt on which the pulp is squeezed through rollers to drain water while a suction device underneath drains the excess water.
+To make paper, the pulp is fed into a large automated machine, often a Fourdrinier.
+The machine has a moving fine-mesh belt on which the pulp is squeezed through rollers to drain water, while a suction device beneath drains the excess water.

-The next stage is for the nearly made paper to be pressed between wool felt rollers, and then pass through a series of steam heated cylinders to remove any remaining water.
+The next stage is for the nearly finished paper to be pressed between wool felt rollers, then passed through a series of steam-heated cylinders to remove any remaining water.

 Paper to make corrugated